 What is piggybacking in the computer network?

-Piggybacking means to ride over something.
-In a real example, if someone is about to start traveling towards a destination, with his bike.
-At the same time, you also have a plan to go to the same place.
-You can ask for the lift.
-If gets no one, then you need to use your own bike for the ride.
+Piggybacking means riding over something.
+In a real example, if someone is about to start traveling toward a destination with his bike.
+At the same time, you also plan to go to the same place.
+You can ask for a lift.
+If you get no one, you must use your bike for the ride.

 In the above example, there are many advantages of sharing resources, such as saving fuel, less traffic on the road, lesser pollution, etc.

 A similar concept is used in computer networks for more optimized communication.
 In piggybacking, a sender sends a user data packet with the acknowledgment (ACK) if an ACK is about to go to the same destination.

 Reliable communication has an acknowledgment from the receiver.
 SCTP protocol is one of the examples of a reliable transport layer protocol in the OSI model.
 SCTP supports piggybacking by sending a DATA chunk with the ACK.
 It optimizes the underlying network bandwidth.

-With piggybacking, you will see a single message (DATA + ACK) over the wire in place of two separate messages.
+With piggybacking, you will see a single message (DATA + ACK) over the wire instead of two separate messages.

 How is piggybacking done?

 Here we will explain the concept with an example.

-- There are two computers, named A and B over an IP network.
-They are communicating with each other using a reliable SCTP protocol.
+- Two computers, named A and B, are over an IP network.
+They communicate with each other using a reliable SCTP protocol.

 - A sends a packet to B and waits for the response (ACK) before sending the next packet.